hugorbarbosa/cpp-coding-style-guide/README.md

 ## Formatting

 Ensuring that the code always has the desired format is a very complicated and error-prone task.
-Thus, it is highly recommend to use a tool that automatically checks and formats automatically the code.
-Clang-format is a tool that can be used for this purpose (see [Tools](#tools) section).
+Thus, it is highly recommend to use a tool that automatically checks and formats the code (see [Tools](#tools) section).

 ### Line length